Avoid Catching a Cold

 Taking any forms of medications can be bothersome and also a problem.
 It is bothersome because you have to take the medicines twice or thrice daily or as advised by your doctor, and it is also a problem because any medications can cause some adverse effects.
 You can actually avoid catching a cold by just following the natural and helpful ways below:

-- 6Avoid people who have common colds and flu.Indeed, as much as possible, avoid close contact with these people, because you are likely to be infected if you stay close to them.Advertisement
+- 6Indeed, as much as possible, avoid close contact with these people, because you are likely to be infected if you stay close to them.Avoid people who have common colds and flu.Advertisement

 Tips, tricks and warnings